rreusser/wgsl-struct-parser/README.md

 I'm picky though, and I wanted as little machinery between me and WebGPU as possible, at least until I more fully learn the API and tools become an asset rather than a hindrance.

 So this library implements a simple recursive-descent parser for WGSL struct definitions.
 It currently parses structs into an AST.
-Once it computes memory layout and assists packing data into buffers, its functionality will be considered complete.
+It aims to present correct useful information about memory layout.
+It does not aim to be rigorously spec-compliant since validating WGSL code remains the job of the WebGPU device.
+Once it computes memory layout and assists packing data into buffers, the functionality of this module will be considered complete.

 ## Example